-- 5.1 On 20 May 2022, TfL published a Contract Notice to notify the market it was undertaking a Competitive Dialogue process in accordance with the Public Contracts Regulations 2015 to identify a joint venture partner. - 5.2 Detailed final tenders from three shortlisted potential partners have informed this paper and authority recommendation.
-Evaluation is underway, and the preferred partner is anticipated to be selected in late January 2023. - 5.3 Following strong SSQ responses, seven of London's most accomplished office investors and developers were selected in July 2022 for Stage 2 of the process, the Invitation to Submit Outline Solutions (ISOS). - The ISOS stage ran until September 2022.
-The three organisations with the best responses were invited to the next stage, Invitation to Participate in Dialogue (ITPD). - 5.5 On 30 November 2022, the three short-listed potential partners submitted their final tenders and, TTLP is now concluding the evaluation of them, with the preferred partner anticipated to be selected in late January 2023.
+- 5.1 On 20 May 2022, TfL published a Contract Notice to notify the market it was undertaking a Competitive Dialogue process in accordance with the Public Contracts Regulations 2015 to identify a joint venture partner. - 5.2 Following strong Standard Selection Questionnaire (SSQ) responses, seven of London's most accomplished office investors and developers were selected in July 2022 for Stage 2 of the process, the Invitation to Submit Outline Solutions (ISOS). - 5.3 The ISOS stage ran until September 2022.
+The three organisations with the best responses were invited to the next stage, Invitation to Participate in Dialogue.
+On 30 November 2022, the three short-listed potential partners submitted their final tenders. - On 15 February, TTLP selected Helical plc as the preferred partner.
+Helical was advised by its brokers that as a publicly listed company it was obliged to share the price sensitive information that it had been selected as the preferred bidder.
+An announcement was therefore made ahead of the completion of the standstill period, following the outcome letters being issued.